denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 messages could then be fed into a machine without human assistance.
-In 1905 Donald Murray wrote that the “object of machine telegraphy [is] not only to increase the saving of telegraph wire [...] but also to reduce the labour cost of translation and writing by the use of suitable machines.”[^15] Baudot’s and Murray’s codes were not only shorter but also simpler and less error-prone and thus resulted in less complicated and more durable devices.
+In 1905 Donald Murray wrote that the “object of machine telegraphy [is] not only to increase the saving of telegraph wire [...] but also to reduce the labour cost of translation and writing by the use of suitable machines.”[^15] Baudot and Murray alphabets were not only more concise but also simpler and less error-prone to use.

 With the introduction of mechanized reading and writing techniques, telegraphy diverged from telephony to become a means for truly asynchronous